Quansight/ragna/docs/references/faq.md

 !!! tip "TL;DR"

-    Ragna is the only tool out there that specialized in orchestrating RAG uses cases with arbitrary components while simultaneously offering a Python API, a
-    REST API, as well as web UI for that.
+    Ragna is the only tool out there that specializes in orchestrating RAG uses cases with arbitrary components, as well as offers a Python API, a REST API, and a web UI for that.

 !!! note

-    ALthough we try to be objective as possible, this section is inheritly biased.
+    Although we try to be objective as possible, this section is inheritly biased.
 If you are the author of a package we don't mention below but think we should or your package is mentiond but you feel we have mischaracterized it, please [get in touch](https://github.com/Quansight/ragna/discussions).

-After the emergence of ChatGPT in November of 2022 the field of LLMs exploded.
-Today there are many providers for LLM REST APIs out there.
-And with that also came a plethora of Python packages to build applications around the provided APIs.
-We cannot summarize the whole field here so we stick to large projects in the Python ecosystem for comparison.
+After the emergence of ChatGPT in November of 2022, the field of LLMs exploded.
+Today, there are many providers for LLM REST APIs out there.
+With these, we also have a plethora of Python packages to build applications around the provided APIs.
+We cannot summarize the whole field here, so we stick to large projects in the Python ecosystem for comparison.

 | library or application                                |        RAG         | arbitrary components |     Python API     |      REST API      |       web UI       |